 Of two things there’s no doubt; Lubetkin was a brilliant architect and, secondly, a committed communist.
 Both these key elements of his character brought him to the London Borough of Finsbury AKA the People’s Republic of Finsbury, and to Bevin Court.

 In London Lubetkin established, with a group of new architects, the Tecton practice.
-This practice, working with the engineer Arup, went on to become the country’s leading architectural firm.
+This practice, working with the gifted engineer Ove Arup, went on to become the country’s leading architectural firm.
 With Walter Gropius, head of the Bauhaus, moving to London in 1934 and a number of its leading lights including Maholy-Nagy and Breuer, there was an all too brief flowering of avant garde architecture and intellectual thought, a desire to bring to the working class modern, healthy homes in harmony with nature informed by the socialist ideals of the circle.
 The Bauhaus in London coalesced around the Lawn Road Flats, the Isokon.
 Lubetkin was a member of MARS, the Modern Architecture Research Group, a group that included Wells Coates the designer of the Isokon.
 But Lubetkin and Gropius didn’t work together, barely encountered each other and they followed quite different paths to modernism.

 Lubetkin and the Tecton had made a huge impact with the Gorilla House and then the Penguin House at London Zoo, Dudley Zoo followed by Highpoint in Highgate, Highpoint I and II, Modernist apartment blocks that were, perhaps curiously for such an uncompromising communist, luxurious and bourgeois.

 However the next development fell four square with Lubetkin’s ideals and took him to the London Borough of Finsbury.

 The Finsbury Health Centre is a beautiful Modernist design to provide for the physical and social health of ordinary people.
 It was a decade and a world war ahead of the National Health Service.